Find Affordable College Courses

 $3,002 Average Tuition & Fees

-Southern Regional Technical College landed the #7 spot in the 2023 rankings for the best value health professions programs.
-Southwest Georgia Technical College is a small public school located in the town of Thomasville.
+Southern Regional Technical College ranked #7 on this year’s Best Value Health Professions Schools in Georgia list.
+Southwest Georgia Technical College is a small public school located in the distant town of Thomasville.

 Southwest Georgia Technical College undergraduate students pay an average of $3,002 in in-state tuition and fees each year.
 On average, health professions graduates from Southwest Georgia Technical College take out $9,874 in student loans while working on their degree.